liviajohn/My-Cornell-ML-Portfolio/FinalLabProject/README.md

 **Date**: August 2, 2024

 ## Overview
 This project is part of Lab 8 where the goal is to define and solve a machine learning problem.
-The chosen problem is predicting "Healthy Life Expectancy at Birth" using various socio-economic indicators from the World Happiness Report 2018 dataset.
+The problem I chose is predicting "Healthy Life Expectancy at Birth" using various socio-economic indicators from the World Happiness Report 2018 dataset.

 ## Key Tasks:
 1. **Data Preparation**: Loaded and cleaned the World Happiness Report dataset, addressing missing values and scaling features.